hacs/documentation/source/docs/use/dashboard.md

 ## Downloading a repository

-1. In Home Assistant, open HACS and and find the repository of interest.
+1. In Home Assistant, open HACS and find the repository of interest.
     - If you want to browse by type, [filter](/docs/use/dashboard.md#filter), for example for type *integration*.
     - If you already know what you want, type the name into the search field.
 2. Select the repository from the list and read its documentation.